its-edalo/slay-the-jokers/INSTALL.md

 You should now see the cards' positions on your stream overlay when you enable the extension on your Twitch channel ([here](https://dashboard.twitch.tv/extensions/iaofk5k6d87u31z9uy2joje2fwn347)).
 Enjoy streaming!

-**Note**: `uvx` may occasionally reinstall some packages when you open the game if enough time has passed.
-This can cause a slight delay before the extension starts uploading.
-This is unintended and will be fixed in a future update.
+**Note**: When you start up the game you may occasionally see messages about `uvx` installing packages, which can cause a slight delay (a few seconds) before the extension starts uploading.
+This is unintended and will be fixed in a future update - `uvx` seems to be clearing its cache more than expected.

 ---